Bachelor of Applied Science (Exercise and Sport Science) – BPASESSC2000

 - as well as other requirements.

-It is strongly advised that students commence the vaccination/immunisation requirements and the application for the National Criminal Record Check (to obtain a National Police Certificate) before starting their program, as students will be formally checked for compliance with these requirements either before enrolment into their program or within the first few weeks of Semester 1.
-These requirements can take some time to complete.
+It is strongly advised that students commence the application for the National Criminal Record Check (to obtain a National Police Certificate) well before commencing their placement.
+This requirement can take some time to complete.

 Students must be aware of specific information on these requirements.